Income Tax Act 2007

 1. Two companies are associated persons if a group of persons exists who control both companies by any other means.

-2. For the purposes of subsections (1) to (3), if a person (person A) and another person (person B) are associated under any of sections YB 4 to YB 14, person A is treated as holding anything held by person B.
+2. For the purposes of subsections (1) to (3), and if subsection (5) does not apply, if a person (person A) and another person (person B) are associated under any of sections YB 4 to YB 14, person A is treated as holding anything held by person B.

-3. For the purposes of subsections (1) to (3), if a person (person A) and another person (person B) are associated under any of sections YB 4(1)(b) and (2) to (4), YB 7, YB 8, and YB 10 to YB 14, person A is treated as holding anything held by person B.
+3. For the purposes of subsections (1) to (3) and the land provisions, if a person (person A) and another person (person B) are associated under any of sections YB 4(1)(b) and (2) to (4), YB 7, YB 8, and YB 10 to YB 14, person A is treated as holding anything held by person B.

 4. Subsection (3) does not apply to 2 companies if either or both are—